wissamir/hdp_automation/README.md

      - For Hive, the default database is MySQL that will be downloaded automatically by Ambari during cluster deployment
        - [JDBC connector must be configured](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-administration/content/using_hive_with_mysql.html)
      - For Oozie, the default database is Derby that has an already integrated JDBC connector and need no further operations
+       - Derby is not recommended for production use.
+With Derby, Oozie Server HA and concurrent connection support will not be available
    - For production grade HDP cluster, it is highly recommended to use external databases for the above services that are configured in HA in order to guarantee business continuity
 * Service distribution between namenodes and datanodes.
 Frameworks such Hive, HBase, Spark, Kafka are resource-intensive and might require a careful planning while deployment (services to deploy on dedicated nodes, and other services to deploy on the same nodes in order to make a better use of data-locality)
+* Consider dedicating special tracking nodes (refer to cluster planning)
+* HBase selection for Atlas (if to use the default HBase or a new HBase instance)
+* Test HA for namenodes, zookeeper... etc

 Refer to the [Apache Ambari Administration](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.1.0/bk_ambari-administration/bk_ambari-administration.pdf) for